Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Experiments

-From these results, we see that the combination of a robust fine-tuning method~\citep{wortsman2022model} with continual learning methods (MS:PRE-FT-EWC-LwF) achieves the highest mean robustness improvement ($mRI$) across different backbones and pre-training datasets as shown in Table~\ref{tab:mri}.
+\paragraph{Mean Robustness Improvement} The combination of continual learning methods with weight averaging (MS:PRE-FT-EWC-LwF) achieves the highest or second-highest mean robustness improvement ($mRI$) across different backbones pretrained on ImageNet-based datasets as shown in Table~\ref{tab:mri}.
 Moreover, end-to-end continual learning methods show comparable performance to the multi-stage method~\citep{kumar2022fine} or the post-hoc robustness method~\citep{wortsman2022robust}.
-We believe that this shows the potential of continual learning methods in the field of robust fine-tuning.
-The robustness of Linear Probing and Visual Prompt remains relatively unchanged since they do not modify the models' weights significantly but their performance on the downstream dataset tends to be worse (see Appendix~\ref{supp:downstream}).
-Consequently, they have much better performance with LAION-2B pre-trained models compared to other methods, which show a significant robustness decrease.
+This shows the potential of continual learning methods in the field of robust fine-tuning.
+The robustness of linear probing and Visual Prompt remains relatively unchanged since they do not modify the models' weights significantly but their performance on the downstream dataset tends to be worse (see Appendix~\ref{supp:downstream}).
+Consequently, they have much better performance with LAION-2B pretrained models compared to other methods, which show a significant robustness decrease.

-Individual robustness improvement scores ($RI$) after fine-tuning on each downstream dataset with ImageNet-1K with AugReg pre-trained ViT-B/16 also show that MS:PRE-FT-EWC-LwF consistently performs the highest in most downstream datasets, followed by WiSE-FT as demonstrated in Table~\ref{tab:ri_b16_in1k}.
-This is because they directly use the weights of pre-trained models, thus taking advantage of their robustness.
-In contrast, Visual Prompt severely deteriorates robustness with all downstream datasets.